-Model counterparts (m_i) to observational data (o_i) derive from control parameters (\mathfrak{v}) 157 through the model dynamics (\mathcal{M}) , diagnostic computations (\mathcal{D}) , and averaging (or subsampling 158 in 'pkg/profiles') in space and time (S).
-The physical variable in m_i is specified at run time via 159 the first characters in 'gencost_barfile' (to match the observed variable in o_i) as illustrated in 160 this data.ecco and that data.ecco.
-The list of implemented variables as of the MITgcm check-161 point c651 consists of 'eta', 'sst', 'sss', 'bp', 'tauZon', 'tauMer', 'theta', 'salt' (list obtained by: 162 grep gencost_barfile pkg/ecco/cost_gencost_customize.F).
-In the case of three dimensional vari-163 ables (e.g. 'theta' or 'salt') the 'gencost_is3d' run-time option must be set to .TRUE. (it .FALSE.
-164 by default).
-The file name for the observational fields (o_i) and the model-data uncertainty field 165 $(\sqrt{\mathbf{R}{i}})$ are specified at run time via 'gencost_datafile' and 'gencost_errfile' respectively.
-The cost 166 function multiplier (α_i) further needs to be specified by 'mult_gencost' (it is 0. by default).
-167
+Model counterparts (m_i) to observational data (o_i) derive from adjustable model parameters (\mathfrak{v}) 162 ; see section 3.2) through the model dynamics (\mathcal{M} ; see Forget et al. 2015), diagnostic computa-163 tions (\mathcal{D}) , and averaging (or subsampling in 'pkg/profiles') in space and time (\mathcal{S}) .
+The physical 164 variable in m_i is specified at run time via the first characters in 'gencost_barfile' (to match the 165 observed variable in o_i) as illustrated in this data.ecco and that data.ecco.
+The list of imple-166 mented variables as of the MITgcm checkpoint c65l consists of 'm_eta', 'm_sst', 'm_sss', 'm_bp', 167 'm_tauZon', 'm_tauMer', 'm_theta', 'm_salt'3.
+In the case of three dimensional variables (e.g. 168 'm_theta' or 'm_salt') the 'gencost_is3d' run-time option must be set to .TRUE. in data.ecco (it 169 is .FALSE. by default).
+In cases when two different averages of the same variable may be needed 170 (e.g. daily and monthly) then a suffix starting with '' can be added (such as 'day' and 'mon').
+171 The file name for the observational fields (o_i) and the model-data uncertainty field $(\sqrt{\mathbf{R}i})$ are 172 specified at run time via 'gencost_datafile'4 and 'gencost_errfile'5 respectively.
+The cost function 173 multiplier (α_i) further needs to be specified by 'mult_gencost' (it is 0. by default).
+174

-Both \mathcal{D} and \mathcal{S} in Eq.3 are mainly carried out as the forward model steps through time, 168 respectively by ecco_phys.F and cost_averages generic.F, and m_i is written to file periodically.
-169 m_i and o_i normally are time series of daily or monthly averages, as specified at run time via 170 'gencost_avgperiod'.
-However dense time series of model time steps can also be employed for 171 testing purposes as illustrated in this data.ecco.
-Furthermore climatologies of m_i can be formed 172 from its time series by $cost_genread$.
+Both \mathcal{D} and \mathcal{S} in Eq.3 are mainly carried out as the forward model steps through time, 175 respectively by ecco_phys.F and cost_averages generic.F, and m_i is written to file periodically.
+176 m_i and o_i normally are time series of daily or monthly averages6, as specified at run time via 177 'gencost_avgperiod'.
+However dense time series of model time steps can also be employed for 178 testing purposes as illustrated in this data.ecco.
+Furthermore climatologies of m_i can be formed 179 from its time series by $cost_genread$.
 F to allow for comparison with observational o_i climatologies.
-173 This part of the m_i processing is carried out after the full time series has been written to file.
-174 It is activated via the 'gencost_preproc' option as illustrated in this data.ecco.
-175
+180 This part of the m_i processing is carried out within cost_generic.F (see below) after the full time 181 series has been written to file.
+It is activated via a 'gencost_preproc' option as illustrated in 182 this data.ecco.
+183

-176 Model-data misfits are computed (Eq.
-2) upon completion of the forward model simulation 177 by cost_generic.F that relies on ecco_toolbox.F for elementary operations and on cost_genread.F 178 for re-reading m_i from file.
-Plain model-data misfits $(m_i - o_i)$ can be penalized directly (i.e. 179 used in Eq.
+Model-data misfits are computed (Eq.
+2) upon completion of the forward model simulation 184 by cost_generic.F that relies on ecco_toolbox.F for elementary operations and on cost_genread.F 185 for re-reading m_i from file.
+Plain model-data misfits $(m_i - o_i)$ can be penalized directly (i.e. 186 used in Eq.
 1 in place of d_i).
 More generally though misfits to be penalized (d_i in Eq.
-1) derive 180 from $m_i - o_i$ through a generic post-processor (\mathcal{P} in Eq.
+1) derive 187 from $m_i - o_i$ through a generic post-processor (\mathcal{P} in Eq.
 2).
-They can thus be smoothed in 181 space at run time via 'gencost_posproc' for example (see this data.ecco).
-The overall sequence 182 of operations for one cost function term is charted in Fig.10.
+They can thus be smoothed in 188 space at run time via 'gencost_posproc' for example (see this data.ecco).
+The overall sequence 189 of operations for one cost function term is charted in Fig.10.
+The distinction between 'preproc' 190 and 'posproc' matches that between Eqs.
+3 and 2.
+Most concretely the pre-processing ends and 191 post-processing starts at the computation of $m_i - o_i$ using 'ecco_diffmsk' in cost_generic.F.
+192